thomasjo/atom-latex/README.md

 automatically and so no further action is required for either TeX Live or MiKTeX.

+### Code Highlighting
+In order to properly work in Atom with this package, you'll need a code highlighting extension, namely [`language-latex`][language-latex-pkg].

 ## Usage
 The `latex:build` command can be invoked from the LaTex menu or by pressing the default keybind <kbd>ctrl</kbd>-<kbd>alt</kbd>-<kbd>b</kbd> while in a LaTex or